tjntomas/HADashboard-widgets/README.md

 * Supply your own SLQ query to filter and group data

 To use it, you need to:
-1. Have influxdb db installed and configured in Home Assistant
+1. Have influxdb installed and configured in Home Assistant
 2. Copy the basepgraph folder to your custom_widgets folder
 3. Copy the graph.yaml file to your custom_widgets folder
 4. Copy influxdb-latest.js (found in the custom_css folder) to your custom_css folder or download from plot.ly